On the superposition principle and non-linear response in spin glasses: Explicit dependence of on Hamming distance ( )

-The paper ``Dynamics in spin glasses'' by Lederman \emph{et al.}~\cite{lederman:91}, as a consequence of detailed experiments on AgMn (2.6 at.\%), developed a quantitative relationship between the change in $\varDelta(\tw)$ as a function of the change in $\mathrm{Hd}$.
+The paper ``Dynamics in spin glasses'' by Lederman \emph{et al.}~\cite{lederman:91}, as a consequence of detailed experiments on AgMn (2.6 at.\%), developed a quantitative relationship between the change in $\varDelta(\tw)$ as a function of the change in $\mathrm{Hd}$ \footnote{The only reference in the literature that contains a quantitative relationship between the change in the barrier height encountered in a waiting time $\tw$ and the Hamming distance is for AgMn.
+As a consequence, we have used their relationship in our analysis for CuMn.
+The point of the analysis is to demonstrate that for a doubling of the waiting time $\tw$, there is hardly a change in $\mathrm{Hd}$.
+This, of course, is representative of the remarkably slow dynamics encountered in spin glasses.
+If there is a slight difference in the parameters extracted from experiments for AgMn as compared to CuMn, the actual values of $\mathrm{Hd}$ would change, but not their order of magnitude.}.
 Writing out their Eq.
 (13), [see our Eq.~\eqref{eq:variation_Delta_vs_Hd}]